c7rishi/BAMBI/cran_comments.md

+# BAMBI v2.1.0

+# Changelog:
+* added alpha shading argument in contour.angmcmc.
+* removed press.enter argument from plot.angmcmc, paramtrace and lpdtrace.
+* changed BESSI, BESSI0, BESSI0_C and BESSI1.
+They're now all wrappers for R::bessel_i.
+* changed "n"-cluster to "n"-component in print.angmcmc.

 # BAMBI v2.0.1

+## Resubmission
 This is a resubmission.
-In this version we have fixed the following NOTE from R check:
+In this version we have fixed the following NOTE:
 "Namespace in Imports field not imported from: ‘future’"

+## Test environments
+* local Windows 10 install, R 3.5.0
+* win-builder (devel)
+* Ubuntu release 16.04, R 3.4.0

 # BAMBI v2.0.0